Frequently Asked Questions

 Does your school system offer exams?

+Our end of project knowledge tests are for the students benefit.
 We believe that students should be allowed to try and fail in tests to learn about their mistakes and gaps in knowledge - Assessment FOR learning rather than assessment OF learning.

 Does your assessment system provide grades?